Help!

 Are you one of those people who often show up late?

-Before we gather here, please let me nuance this: If you’re like me on this matter, you probably don’t have a problem with procrastination.
+Before we gather here, please let me nuance this: If you’re like me on this matter, you probably don’t have a problem with procrastination (like that…🥴).
 You deliver your duties on time!
-Matter of fact, you often PREcrastinate (maybe that’s some sort of an issue too🤭) because both you and I enjoy checking things out of our to-do lists.
-I respect deadlines, deliver work, and finish tasks on time, if not before time.
+Matter of fact, you often PREcrastinate (maybe that’s some sort of an issue too🥴) because both you and I enjoy checking things out of our to-do lists.
+I respect deadlines, deliver work given to me and finish tasks on time, if not before time.
 It is a personal challenge that I enjoy taking on.

 But SHOWING UP!!?
 That’s another story!